ctz/ctz.github.com/_posts/2015-05-28-audio-as-a-low-bandwidth-authentic-channel.md

 Successful audio communications protocols need to be robust against echoes, non-linear transducer frequency response, environmental noise, etc.  Careful choice of encoding and modulation will fix some of these, use of error-correcting codes will fix others.
+All this has an impact on the bitrate you can reliably achieve.

 ## Hearing loss